Michael Harris II Player Props: Braves vs. Red Sox

 Michael Harris II At The Plate

+- He has hit a long ball in 10.4% of his games this season, and 3.1% of his plate appearances.

-- Harris II has had at least one RBI in 23.7% of his games this season (18 of 76), with more than one RBI six times (7.9%).
-He has also accounted for three or more of his team's runs in three contests.
+- Harris II has driven home a run in 18 games this year (23.4%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on three occasions..

+- In 27 of 77 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.